Multiplicities of Jumping Numbers

-Let $X$ be a smooth variety over an algebraically closed field $k$ of characteristic $0$.
-Say the dimension of $X$ is $d$.
+Let $X$ be a smooth variety over $k$.
 Fix a coherent ideal sheaf $\fa$ of $\cO_{X}$ and let $Z$ be the subscheme defined by $\fa$.
-We will now recall the definition of the multiplier ideals $ \iI(c \cdot Z)$ interchangeably denoted by $\iI(\fa^{c}) $, referring the reader to \cite{MR2095472} for details.
+We will now recall the definition of the multiplier ideals $ \iI(c \cdot Z)$, interchangeably denoted by $\iI(\fa^{c}) $, referring the reader to \cite{MR2095472} for details.